 - The District will notify homeowners of repairs scheduled, so the homeowner can remove all plants or trees on the easement.
 The homeowner can transplant at his / her own risk when the work is completed.

-- No structure should be built on or over any utility easement.
+- No structure shall be built on or over any utility easement.
 This includes, but is not limited, to the following items: Slabs, pools, decks, foundations, pool aprons, walls and roof overhangs.
 Caution should be used in planting expensive shrubs and trees over easements, as it may be necessary to remove them if the District has to dig in the easement to repair lines.
 This also applies to sprinkler systems.

 - If fences are on the easements, the District will notify the owner so that he / she can remove same, or the district will remove them as carefully as possible and replace the original fences (posts and boards).
 The District will not assume any damage that may occur from removing old fences